An Analog-to-Digital Converter (ADC) is a device that translates an analog voltage to a digital value that a microprocessor can understand.

 -

 Enable the VDDA regulator to remain on all the time.
-This is to prevent the analog block from draining voltage out of your external voltage reference.
+This prevents the analog block drain voltage out of your external voltage reference when the system goes to suspend.

 &vdda { regulator-always-on; };